Enhance Your Listening Effectiveness with a Questioning Strategy

 Every journalist knows they have to get information from the source and be able to validate it.
 To do this, they question more and talk less.
 In the same way, your most valuable sales calls can often be characterized by your customer doing most of the talking.
 A complete understanding of your customers’ needs requires asking diagnostic questions—the Who, What, When, Why, and How questions.

 To ensure that you get your customer’s complete story, plan your questions.
 Regardless of how good you are, do not go into a call and wing it.
 Subtle changes in how an important question is constructed can make big differences in the quality of the response and where the conversation goes next.

 Open vs. Closed: Open-ended questions are your ally in getting the complete understanding you need.
-Closed yes/no questions are useful in validating and gathering facts that may set up your next open-ended question.
+They are designed to get your customer talking.
+Closed- ended, yes/no questions are useful in validating or verifying specific facts that may set up your next open-ended question.

-Magic Wand -- "If you could wave a magic wand and create the perfect supply chain partner, what would they look like?"
+Magic Wand: “If you could wave a magic wand and create the perfect supply chain partner, what would that look like?”

 Diagnostic Questioning Strategy

 So you have your call objective and a number of good questions to use to drive the conversation.
 These three

 best practices will help you build a logical roadmap for the conversation.

 Start high level.
 It is important to start the conversation at a high level.
 Otherwise you could head into the weeds without realizing that things may not be as they appear.
 Start on non-controversial areas heavy on facts.
 Get your customer in the mode where they are doing the talking and explaining.
 At this stage a lot of the conversation is centered on the current state.